AlbardEspinoza/cse15l-lab-reports/test_lab1.md

-Hello, this is a test on a markdown file!
+# Hello, this is a test on a markdown file!

+*This is an edit in italics!
+Experemiting with Markkdown formatting.*